tomerfiliba/plumbum/docs/_news.rst

-* **planned**: Version 1.4.3 coming soon.
-This release is a collection of smaller features and bug fixes.
+* **planned**: Version 1.5.0 coming soon.
+This release is a collection of small features and bug fixes.

  .. note:: ``setenv`` has been renamed ``with_env``